 The one thing that sticks out when I think of Dad talking about how long Dale Carnegie students spoke during prayer meetings is TIME!
 This sticks in my mind to this day because your talks were all timed to 2 ½ or 3 minutes.
 Don’t go over your allotted TIME!
 And Make Your Point!

 I need a refresher course.
 My dream would be to have the class with ALL of the same people from the 1st class.
 We had a wonderful group, about 8 Mennonite men and 1 Amish man, along with many other wonderfully interesting people.

-At the time I took the course; I was growing in leaps and bounds, both professionally and personally.
+When I took the course, I was growing in leaps and bounds, both professionally and personally.
 I know the Dale Carnegie course helped me to raise my children.
 I used everything I learned on both of my children!

 When my Daughter was in College, she came home one day and told me the Professor reminded her of me.
 Some of the things she was saying in class.
 I thought to myself, well, she must be about my age.
 Then one day, Francesca said, we are reading a book by Dale Carnegie.
 You have a few Dale Carnegie books, don’t you?
 You bet I did.